Title and statement of responsibility area

 Archival description area

 Name of creator

 Nick was born in the village of Shepenets in Bukovyna, on February 5, 1907 where he learned to play the dulcimer (cymbaly) at the age of 8.
 His uncle, a professional bandmaster, taught Nick the fundamentals of the instrument and he joined his uncle playing weddings and parties around the countryside.
 By the age of 12 years Nick Mischi was considered a professional by many musicians in Ukraine.
 In 1928 Nick left his homeland and immigrated to Canada.
 Having left his dulcimer with his uncle, Nick purchased another in Winnipeg in 1930.
-He still plays this instrument today.
 Nick Mischi played with a variety of orchestras in and around Winnipeg before moving west to Edmonton in the 1930's.
 His early career was limited because he moved across western Canada.
 Each place he lived, Nick picked up his dulcimer and joined a local band.
 Over the 77 years of his playing career, 63 he contributed in Edmonton and Central Alberta.
 Some of the musicians Nick played with in and around Edmonton are: Bill Boychuk (Easy Aces), Joe Trachyk (The Marango's), Peter Kassian (Sons of the Ukrainian Pioneers), Ron Lakustra's Orchestra.

 As early as the 1930's Nick played on a variety of radio stations.
 In the 1950's Nick Mischi entertained radio audiences in the Edmonton area on radio shows, which were started by Henry Smichure on C.F.R.N. and C.H.F.A. radios.
 These programs were live at sponsors premises as well as live shows at the radio studios.
 When C.F.C.W. radio started their "Ukrainian Hour" program some 33 years ago, Nick was asked to preform many times.